-A. Each facility participating in stroke center recognition shall meet the following criteria.

-- 1. Level 1: A comprehensive stroke center (CSC) will meet the requirements specified by the joint commission or other board approved accrediting/certification body approved by LERN for comprehensive stroke center certification.
+- A. Each facility participating in stroke center recognition shall meet the following criteria. - 1.
+CSC: a comprehensive stroke center (CSC) will meet the requirements specified by the joint commission or other board approved accrediting/certification body approved by LERN for comprehensive stroke center certification.
 Attestation as a CSC is only allowed after verification by the joint commission or other LERN approved accrediting/certification body that the facility meets all requirements set forth in the CSC standards. - 2.
-Level 2: A primary stroke center (PSC) shall meet the requirements specified by the joint commission, healthcare facilities accreditation program (HFAP), or other LERN approved accrediting/certification body for Primary Stroke Center verification.
-Attestation as a PSC is only allowed after verification by the joint commission, HFAP, or other LERN approved accrediting/certification body that the facility meets all requirements set forth in the PSC standards. - 3.
-Level 3: An acute stroke ready hospital (ACRH) will provide timely access to stroke care but may not meet all criteria for a Level 1 or a Level 2 facility.
-An ACRH will provide acute stroke care in urban and rural areas where transportation and access are limited.
-An ACRH is intended to recognize models of care delivery that have shown utility, including "drip-and-ship" and telemedicine.
-An ACRH must meet requirements adopted by LERN.
-LERN approved requirements are based on national best practice guidelines. - 4.
-Level 4: A non-stroke hospital (NSH) should not receive patients exhibiting signs or symptoms of stroke except for instances when the clinical situation requires stopping at the closest emergency department.
-A non stroke hospital must have: - a. physician staffed ER 24/7; - b.
-CT scan available within 12 hours; and - c. transfer protocol in place for transfer to higher levels of care with a written and agreed upon relationship with a level I, II, or III stroke center.
+TSC: a thrombectomy capable stroke center (TSC) will meet the requirements specified by the joint commission or other board approved accrediting/certification body approved by LERN for thrombectomy capable stroke center certification.
+Attestation as a TSC is only allowed after verification by the joint commission or other LERN approved accrediting/certification body that the facility meets all requirements set forth in the TSC standards. - 3.
+PSC-E: a primary stroke center (PSC-E) shall meet the requirements specified by the joint commission, healthcare facilities accreditation program (HFAP), or other LERN approved accrediting/certification body for Primary Stroke Center verification.
+Attestation as a PSC-E is only allowed after verification by the joint commission, HFAP, or other LERN approved accrediting/certification body that the facility meets all requirements set forth in the PSC standards.
+In addition to PSC requirements, a PSC-E must have physician(s) credentialed to perform mechanical thrombectomy and must update resource management portal of endovascular availability at all times.
+If a physician credentialed to perform endovascular capability is not available, the PSC-E must notify all EMS providers in the region when endovascular resources are not available.
+The PSC-E must collect and submit quarterly to LERN the same data the joint commission requires the Thrombectomy Stroke Capable centers to collect. - 4.
+PSC: a primary stroke center (PSC) shall meet the requirements specified by the joint commission, healthcare facilities accreditation program (HFAP), or other LERN approved accrediting/certification body for primary stroke center verification.
+Attestation as a PSC is only allowed after verification by the joint commission, HFAP, or other LERN approved accrediting/certification body that the facility meets all requirements set forth in the PSC standards. - 5.
+ASRH: an acute stroke ready hospital (ASRH) will provide timely access to stroke care but may not meet all criteria for a CSC, TSC, or a PSC or a PSC-E facility.
+An ASRH will provide acute stroke care in urban and rural areas where transportation and access are limited.
+An ASRH is intended to recognize models of care delivery that have shown utility, including "drip-and-ship" and telemedicine.
+An ASRH must meet requirements adopted by LERN and submit quarterly data as required by LERN.
+LERN approved requirements are based on national best practice guidelines.

+- 6. Stroke bypass hospital: a stroke bypass hospital should not receive patients exhibiting signs or symptoms of stroke except for instances when the clinical situation requires stopping at the closest emergency department.
+A stroke bypass hospital must have: - a. transfer protocol in place for transfer to higher levels of care through written and agreed upon relationship with a CSC, TSC, PSC, PSC-E or ASRH stroke center.